 Arleen Buchanan joined the Hunterdon Land Trust in July 2008.
 Most of Arleen’s career was spent as an owner of a telecommunications and management consulting firm.
 Her business focused primarily on helping clients to improve processes and make better use of technology.
 Her early career was spent with Doubleday Publishing, both in editorial and sales.
 Most recently she worked with a specialty recruiter.
 Arleen has a BA in Theater Arts from Douglass College, Rutgers University and she has enthusiastically joined the nonprofit world.

-Mary Licetti, Finance Manager
+Mary Licetti, Finance Director

 Mary joined the staff of the Hunterdon Land Trust in 2009 and brings extensive experience to our organization in the area of financial management.
 Since 2001 Mary has provided financial support to New Jersey environmental nonprofit organizations.
 Mary’s work experience includes a career at the Johnson & Johnson family of companies, where she held senior management positions in finance and business analysis.
 A graduate of Rutgers University with a BS in accounting, Mary has also completed financial management training programs at Duke University’s Fuqua School of Business, Northwestern University and the Kellogg Institute.

 Tom joined the Hunterdon Land Trust in 2013.
 Previously he served two terms in the AmeriCorps program.
 His first term of service involved improving the Pacific Crest Trail with the Northwest Service Academy.
 His second term of service was with the NJ Department of Environmental Protection Watershed Ambassadors, where he worked to create public awareness of individual activities that improve watersheds.
 As a Watershed Ambassador, Tom also monitored streams and led service-learning projects, such as tree plantings and educational presentations about watersheds.